 Put all four of these lines of stars together and you can visualize Perseus striding through the night sky with his sword held high.

 Now turn your map so East is at the bottom.

 Lying below Perseus towards the eastern horizon is the constellation Auriga that is said to represent the figure of a charioteer.
 The brightest star in Auriga is the star Capella, a yellowish star and the sixth brightest star in the night sky.

 Using your map and beginning with Capella you can trace out the shape of the constellation as an irregular pentagon.
 The stars that represent the angles of the pentagon are easily seen and marked on the map.
-Note the three stars below and to the right of Capella that form a triangle.
-This little group is called “The Kids” and represent young goats held by the charioteer.
+Note the three stars below and to the right of Capella that forms a triangle.
+This little group is called “The Kids” and represents young goats held by the charioteer.

 Taurus the Bull